Skip to Content

 There are five qualified deductions that can be used to reduce annual income:

-• Dependent deduction: Deduct $480 from annual income for every dependent who will use the new home as their primary residence.
+• Dependent deduction: You can deduct $480 from annual income for every dependent who will use the new home as their primary residence.

-• Child care expenses: Deduct unreimbursed child care expenses for children under 12.
+• Child care expenses: You can deduct unreimbursed child care expenses for children 12 and under.
 Child care expenses qualify only when the care enables a family member to work outside the home.

-• Elderly household deduction: Deduct $400 from the annual income if the head of household, spouse, or another mortgage co-borrower is at least 62 or is a person with a disability.
+• Elderly household deduction: You can deduct $400 from the annual income if a party to the note is at least 62 or is a person with a disability.

-• Deduction for the care of household members with disabilities: Deduct unreimbursed expenses for the care of a disabled person which exceeds 3% of the annual household income.
+• Deduction for the care of household members with disabilities: You can deduct unreimbursed expenses for the care of a disabled person that exceeds 3% of the annual household income.

-• Deduction for medical expenses: Elderly households deduct unreimbursed medical expenses that exceed 3% of the annual household income.
+• Deduction for medical expenses: Elderly households can deduct unreimbursed medical expenses that exceed 3% of the annual household income when combined with any disability assistance expenses.

 Repayment Income